 - In the Restrictions column, if a video has a claim on it, it will be labeled Copyright claim.

 - Hover over Copyright claim in the Restrictions column and click SEE DETAILS.

 - Click the down arrow to expand the claim details.

 If you have not received a claim on a video when the content has opted into YouTube Content ID for longer than 3 weeks, or you published a new video 3 weeks ago that is still not claimed, we can manually claim it for you.

 How to submit a manual claim request

-Submit a manual claim request here.
-Please include the following information:
+Submit a manual claim request here. [new form] Please include the following information: